httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 to choose hashing algorithms from the IANA Hash Algorithms for HTTP Digest Fields registry; see
 {{establish-hash-algorithm-registry}}.

-To help endpoints distinguish weaker algorithms from stronger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most recent appraisal of the hashing algorithm.

 An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "insecure" ones.